AAbella7529/AAbella7529/README.md

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.

-Looking to transition and unlock my Tech Career Potential.
+Looking to transition in AI or Cyber Security and unlock my Tech Career Potential.

 Future-proofing my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.